jalapen0man/for21/readme.md

 ## General

 This repository is used for Git practice.
-It contains examples for various aspects of Git usage, including:
+It contains examples for various aspects of Git usage, fsincluding:

 - Git basic usage
 - Branching